ZSHJoanna/pycs-diy/docs/tutorial/drawing.rst

 Randomizing the microlensing
 ----------------------------

-The aim here is to randomly add some "fast" extrinsic variability ontop of the existing microlensing splines.
+The aim here is to randomly add some "fast" extrinsic variability on top of the existing microlensing splines.

-For illustration purposes, let's start by doing this manually with the high level function :py:func:`pycs.sim.twk.tweakml`.
+For illustration purposes, let's start by doing this manually with the high level function :py:func:`pycs3.sim.twk.tweakml`.
 It takes as argument some lightcurve objects, and adds power-law "noise" to their microlensing, using under the hood the algorithm by Timmer and Koening 1995.
 For this to work, the lightcurve objects must have spline microlensing (otherwise they simply won't be tweaked) Once the function has run on them, they will still have spline microlensing objects, but with many many knots.
 So these microlensing objects are not meant to be be optimized -- they are just meant to be used as models to draw light curves from !
 Of course you can display these lightcurves with tweaked ML.

 To illustrate this, we can just tweak the ML of the "observed" data::

-	(lcs, spline) = pycs.gen.util.readpickle("optspl.pkl")
+	(lcs, spline) = pycs3.gen.util.readpickle("optspl.pkl")

 	# I assume here that at least one of your lcs has some spline ML.

-	pycs.sim.twk.tweakml(lcs, beta=-2.0, sigma=0.05, fmin=1/500.0)
+	pycs3.sim.twk.tweakml(lcs, beta=-2.0, sigma=0.05, fmin=1/500.0)

 	# And plot this, to see the tweaked ML :
-	pycs.gen.lc.display(lcs)
+	pycs3.gen.lc_func.display(lcs)